Hussien12Mostafa/detectTomers/README.md

 # run code

-go to my kaggle and see code and run it
+go to my kaggle and see code and run it  link kaggle : https://www.kaggle.com/code/hussienawad/brain-tumor-prediction/notebook

 # Prerequisites
 List any software, libraries, or tools that users need to have installed before they can use your project.
 For example: